 Behavioral/Social Development.
 Providing expanded time in- and out of-schools is important to prevent students from being exposed to teenage crime, especially to those who are unsupervised after school.
 In 2011, more than 18,000 youth in Oklahoma were arrested for crimes or for experimenting with drugs, alcohol, cigarettes, and sex.
 Moreover, the state ranks higher in rates of parental incarceration, domestic violence, child abuse and neglect, mental illness and substance abuse (Oklahoma Institute for Child Advocacy, 2014).
 According to the 2014 report from the Federal Bureau of Justice Statistics, Oklahoma ranks fourth in imprisonment rate and the state leads the country in terms of female incarceration rates.
 The problem is that prison populations are increasing continuously over the past several decades in Oklahoma.
-Additionally, Oklahoma State Department of Health, 2014).
+Additionally, Oklahoma ranks 2nd highest terms of birth rates of teen females aged 15-19 in the nation (Oklahoma State Department of Health, 2014).
 In order to manage the youth who encounters juvenile crimes, the state allocated approximately \$266 millions of appropriations in 2015.
 The majority of these costs are associated with children and their parents, who are likely to be lower socioeconomic status and achieve lower levels of educational attainment over their lifetime.